 Calculating amortization for debt

-Amortization schedules are typically set up so you pay off your debt in equal installments.
+Amortization schedules are usually set up so you pay off your debt in equal installments.
 This structure is how lenders make money from interest over time.

 For instance, let's say you pay $500 every month toward a loan.
 A small amount goes to the principal at first, with the main portion going toward your interest.
 The longer you make payments, the larger the percentage of the $500 goes toward your principal.

-On the other hand, depreciation is calculated by subtracting the resale value of your physical asset from its original cost.
+On the other hand, you calculate depreciation by subtracting the resale value of your physical asset from its original cost.
 You might also consider its potential usable lifetime.

-For example, a single-use item like a paper cup would have a much steeper depreciation rate than a reusable glass club.
-So even though the glass cup is a more expensive purchase, it actually has a less expensive cost-per-use.
+For example, a single-use item like a paper cup would have a much steeper depreciation rate than a reusable glass cup.
+So even though the glass cup is a more expensive buy, it actually has a less expensive cost-per-use.

 It’s also common (especially for businesses) to leverage accelerated depreciation.
-This means that they pay a larger portion of the asset's value upfront in order to have a larger tax deduction earlier on.
-Higher expenses = less revenue = less taxes.
+That means that they pay a larger portion of the asset's value upfront (the early years of the asset) in order to have a larger tax deduction earlier on.
+Higher costs = less revenue = less taxes.